File objects

 When a contract is renewed, the team uploads the new document on a branch, updates the contract dates, and submits a proposed change for review.
 The main branch continues to show the original contract until the change is approved and merged.

-A security team can attach audit reports, compliance certificates, or policy documents to the infrastructure nodes they relate to.
-Because file objects support time travel, the team can retrieve the compliance document that was active at any point in time, which is valuable during audits.
+Teams can attach operational documents — handover reports, maintenance logs, or compliance certificates — to the infrastructure nodes they relate to.
+Because file objects support time travel, the team can retrieve the document that was active at any point in time, which is valuable during audits.

 Connection to other concepts